Pakizamutallim/holbertonschool-simple_shell/README.md

 ## Examples

-#### The following examples demonstrate various usage scenarios for the simple shell.
+### The following examples demonstrate various usage scenarios for the simple shell.
 They showcase different commands and interactions with the shell environment.

-**Example 1: Listing files using ls**
+* **Example 1: Listing files using `ls`**

  ![bash screenshot](./bash.png)
-This image shows the output of the `ls` command, which lists the files and directories in the current working directory.
+This image shows the output of the ls command, which lists the files and directories in the current working directory.

-**Example 3: Displaying file contents using `cat`**
+* **Example 2: Displaying file contents using `cat`**

  ![bash screenshot](./lsl.png)
-This image shows the output of the `cat` command, which displays the contents of the file named "test_file.txt".
+This image shows the output of the cat command, which displays the contents of the file named "test_file.txt".

-**Example 2: Creating a directory using `mkdir`**
+* **Example 3: Creating a directory using `mkdir`**

  ![bash screenshot](./mkdir.png)
-This image demonstrates the use of the `mkdir` command to create a new directory named "new_directory" in the current working directory.
+This image demonstrates the use of the mkdir command to create a new directory named "new_directory" in the current working directory.

 ## Contributors